arangodb/docs/3.5/security-security-options.md

     --javascript.startup-options-blacklist "^javascript\."
     --javascript.startup-options-blacklist "^endpoint$"

-these sets will resolve internally to the following regular expressions:
+These sets will resolve internally to the following regular expressions:

 ```
 --javascript.startup-options-whitelist = "^server\.|^log\."